Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Introduction

 The contributions of this paper unify, simplify, and extend parts of these three theories, making them, we hope, more accessible and reducing the prerequisites for the dichotomy proofs.
 In particular, we initiate a systematic study of \emph{minimal Taylor algebras}, i.e., those algebras that are Taylor but such that none of their proper reducts is Taylor.
 Thus, we employ the above trick to the extreme and study, in a sense, the tamest algebras or, in other words, ``hardest'' tractable CSPs.
-This restriction, on the one hand, limits the scope of the theory but, on the other hand, gives us a framework in which the three theories do not look separate at all anymore, as we shall see.

-Even though our unifications, simplifications, and extensions do not cover some advanced parts of the three theories (more on this in due course and Section~\ref{sec:conclusion}), we believe that they have the potential to evolve into one coherent theory of finite algebras that would make the CSP Dichotomy Theorem an exercise (albeit hard) and that would have applications well beyond constraint problems.
+This restriction, on the one hand, limits the scope of the theory but, on the other hand, gives us a framework in which the three theories do not look separate at all anymore.
+Indeed, the authors find the extent to which the notions of the three theories simplify and unify in minimal Taylor algebras to be truly striking.
+Even though our results do not cover some advanced parts of the three theories, we believe that they have the potential to evolve into one coherent theory of finite algebras that would make the CSP Dichotomy Theorem an exercise (albeit hard) and that would have applications well beyond constraint problems.

 The contributions can be divided into two groups, results for (all finite) Taylor algebras stated in Section~\ref{sec:taylor} and results for minimal Taylor algebras in~Sections~\ref{sec:mtalgebras} and \ref{sec:omitting_types}.
 We now describe them in more detail together with more background.